OpenDGPS/simulacore/README.md

 To help to understand the if-conditions, the disassembly (from Hopper Disassembler for OSX) are listed as comments.
 The order of the if-statements is not the exact order of the opcode in the binary.

-Even if CUDA - and in more general, GPUs - offer registers to it's cores, in this proof-of-concept the i86 registers are defined as variables.
+Even if CUDA - and in more general, GPUs - offer registers to it's cores, in this proof-of-concept the x86 registers are defined as variables.
 The defined C-variables are stored via MOV (0xc7) at the register variable rbp_8 and eax and the calculation happens at eax and ecx.
 The final result of the calculation can be found at eax.
-The value of eax will be written to the device memory via "resultMem[coreNum] = eax;" at line 107 in file simulacore_kernel.cu.
+The value of eax will be written to the device memory via ´´´resultMem[coreNum] = eax;´´´ at line 107 in file simulacore_kernel.cu.

 ## Performance